 1213 Fundamental Skills for Physical Therapist Assistants.
-(3) Prerequisite: PTA 1123 Corequisite: PTA 1315, PTA 2233

-This course provides a knowledge of topics utilized in the practice of physical therapy.
+(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better, PTA 1123 Corequisite: PTA 1315, PTA 2233 This course provides a knowledge of topics utilized in the practice of physical therapy.
 Topics covered include patient positioning and transfers, body mechanics, gait training, use of ambulatory devices, length and girth measurements, aseptic techniques, dressing and bandaging, and handling the patient with special needs.
 Massage, documentation, first aid, and emergency techniques are also covered.
 Two lecture and two lab hours per week.

-1224 Therapeutic Modalities (4) Prerequisites: PTA 1123, PTA 2233, PTA 1315, PTA 1213 Corequisite: none Introduction to the theory and practical application of hydrotherapy, thermotherapy, cryotherapy, light therapy, and mechanotherapy.
+1224 Therapeutic Modalities (4) Prerequisites: BIO 1513, BIO 1511, BIO 1523, BIO 1521, ENG 1113, MAT 1313, SPT 1113, PTA 1123, PTA 2233, PTA 1315, PTA 1213 Introduction to the theory and practical application of hydrotherapy, thermotherapy, cryotherapy, light therapy, and mechanotherapy.
 Emphasis will be placed on the technique of application, indications, and contraindications of modalities.
 Three lecture and two lab hours per week.